 Well, actually, pretty far.

-Imagine that you are the most powerful individual on the planet.
-You are invulnerable to almost everything, can fly through space unaided, and can project different kinds of radiation from your eyes.
+Imagine that you have physical invulnerability, can fly through space unaided, and have the ability to project different kinds of radiation from your eyes.
 You have a gigantic fortress filled with all manner of luxury and alien technology.
-You are almost universally beloved and the power to rule the world if you want to.
+People love you almost universally and would happily give you leadership of multiple countries if you wanted the job.

 Why doesn’t Lex Luthor, a genius among geniuses, figure out such a simple ploy?
 Well, he actually did in the 1980s.
 He used a machine to figure out important facts about Superman and came up with this piece of data: